Brain Teaser: Can You Solve This Brain Teaser In 4 Seconds?

 Don’t look for the answer without attempting and try to think of the right answer

-Can you guess the answer that how can you tell which switch is connected to each of the light bulbs?
+Can you guess the answer that how can you tell What color was the bear?

 Read the question twice and think again for the right answer

-The goal for users here is to find the switch connected to each of the light bulbs easy, right?
+The goal for users here is to find the color of the bear easy, right?

 You have only 4 seconds to think about